Sharma-IT/adb-automation-tool/README.md

 Please note that you need to have ADB installed on your system and the devices connected via USB or accessible over the network.

-Feel free to customize the script or add additional functionality as needed.
+Feel free to customise the script or add additional functionality as needed.

 ## Logging